 Electrical contractor licences

-You must have an electrical contractor licence to provide electrical work for others as a sole trader, in partnership or corporation.
+You must hold an electrical contractor licence to perform electrical work for others as a sole trader, partnership or company.

-- at least one qualified technical person who can perform and supervise the electrical work
+- qualified technical person (QTP) to perform or supervise the electrical work, and

 They can be the same person and both are endorsed on the electrical contractor licence.